percona/percona-server-mysql-operator/docs/enhancements/cross-cluster-replication/cross-cluster-replication.md

   - `ClusterSetBootstrapped` - Primary is configured for forming a ClusterSet
   - `MysqlShellRunnerReady` — The mysqlshell runner Deployment is ready
   - `SwitchoverInProgress` — `spec.primaryCluster` differs from `status.currentPrimary` and reconcile is executing the change.
+  - `PrimaryClusterUnreachable` - The primary cluster of this clusterset is not reachable by the operator
+  - `ClusterSetDissolving` - The ClusterSet is deleting and dissolving all replica clusters
 - `clusters[]` mirrors `<cs>.status()`'s output one-to-one so users can correlate `kubectl get psclusterset -o yaml` with mysqlsh output during incidents.
 Each entry:
   - `name`, `role` (`PRIMARY`/`REPLICA` from mysqlsh, not spec), `globalStatus` (`OK`/`OK_NOT_REPLICATING`/`NOT_OK`/`INVALIDATED`/`UNKNOWN`)

+`PerconaServerMySQL`:

+The following status conditions are added:
+- `ClusterSetReplicationRunning` - when present, indicates that the cluster is a REPLICA member of a ClusterSet.
+- `AwaitingExternalBootstrap` - when present and true, indicates that a cluster created using `.spec.mysql.bootstrap.mode=manual`, is awaiting bootstrap of GR, in this case, by a ClusterSet.

 ### 4.3 Internal Contracts

 **clusterset user**: A new `clusterset` user is added into the existing set of users which shall be used for managing ClusterSet operations.
-Each replica cluster MUST contain the same password as in the primary before adding to the ClusterSet.
+Each replica cluster MUST contain the same set of passwords as in the primary before adding to the ClusterSet.
+Since the users will be replicated from the source cluster, it is also not possible to independently rotate credentials on replica clusters.

-**Annotations on the ClusterSet CR**:

-- `mysql.percona.com/rejoin-cluster: <cluster-name>` — imperative trigger for `<cs>.rejoinCluster()` on the named INVALIDATED cluster.
-Controller removes the annotation after acting.

 **Finalizer**: `mysql.percona.com/clusterset-dissolve` is added to `psclusterset` object, which ensures that the ClusterSet dissolves when the object is deleted from K8S.
 This only stops replication and deletes metadata, the actual clusters continue to run.